corbado/corbado-nodejs/README.md

 corbado.session.validateShortSessionValue(req);
 ```

-### CorbadoSDK session management
+### Corbado session management

-CorbadoSDK offers easy and secure session management (see the [docs](https://docs.corbado.com/overview/welcome) for
+Corbado offers easy and secure session management (see the [docs](https://docs.corbado.com/overview/welcome) for
 details)

 To validate a user after authentication, call `validateshortSessionValue(req)` which returns a user object with